 By signing up to address both Education for All goals (EFA) and Millennium Development Goals (MDGs), the nations of the world essentially committed to improve not only their citizens' access to learning, but also to providing the spaces and materials to enable learning.
 By some countries keeping schools particularly those in rural, remote and slum areas with inferior learning facilities and resources, they essentially marginalize them.
 In the 2010 Global Monitoring report for Education for All that focused on marginalization, it is stated that overcoming marginalization should be at the heart of Education for All agenda (UNESCO, 2011).
 The report further states: "Education should be a driver of equal opportunity and social mobility, not a transmission mechanism for social injustice" (p.
 137).
-This characterization of education as a driver of equal opportunity and social mobility may not always be the case in some of the poor countries of the world.
-Education may in fact be playing a role in transmitting social injustice as a result of the poor learning facilities and lack of enough qualified teachers in marginalized areas.
+Thi driver of equal opportunity and social mobility may not always be the case in some of the poor countries of the world.
+Education may in fact be playing a role in transmitting social injustice as a result of the poor learning facilities and lack of enou areas.

 Education in rich countries as experienced by the citizens of those countries tends to be of similar standard across the board regarding the comfort in the learning spaces, learning materials used and teacher quality.
-It is recognized though that "in all countries, whatever their level of development, some individuals and groups experience persistent disadvantage in education that sets them apart from the rest of the society" (UNESCO, 2011, p.
+It is recognized though that " in all countries, whatever their level of development, some individuals and groups experience persistent disadvantage in education that sets them apart from the rest of the society" (UNESCO, 2011, p.
 138).
-However, for those in poor countries, their experiences in educational institutions are so varied because of the inequalities in resourcing, low teacher quality and uninhabitable learning environments.
+Ho their experiences in educational institutions are so varied because of the inequalities in resourcing, low teacher quality and uninhabitable learning environments.
 Indeed the EFA Global Monitoring Report of 2010 suggested that dimensions and characteristics of marginalization differ between developed and developing countries, but recognized that the rich countries are also characterized by extreme and persistent patterns of deprivation (UNESCO, 2011).

-This paper presents findings from a doctoral research and two other associated interventions in one school in Lugari district, rural western Kenya.
+This paper presents findings from associated interventions in one school in Lugari district, rural western

+Kenya.
 The three initiatives include: curriculum partnership between the Kenyan rural primary school and a Canadian elementary (primary) school, a safe water project in the Kenyan school and a design-based research focusing on teachers' professional development through blended learning on appropriate technologies in the same school.
 First, I present the Kenyan primary school features in the following section.